Core & Main Completes Acquisit - GuruFocus.com

-Core & Main Inc. (NYSE: CNM), a leader in advancing reliable infrastructure with local service, nationwide, has closed its previously announced acquisition of substantially all of the assets of Foster Supply Inc. and R.P.
-Foster Inc., collectively, Foster Supply.
-Foster Supply is a full-service provider of precast concrete structures, pipe, drainage materials and related geosynthetics products operating out of seven locations in Kentucky, Tennessee and West Virginia.
+Core & Main Inc. (NYSE: CNM), a leader in advancing reliable infrastructure with local service, nationwide, has closed its previously announced acquisition of J.W.
+D’Angelo Co., Inc., (Dangelo Co.), a full-service provider of fire protection and waterworks products with three locations in La Habra, Beaumont and Lakeside, California.

 About Core & Main